omarhimada/floyo-ML-scala/README.md

 # floyo-ML-scala
 Distributed ML for eCommerce platforms (recommendations, churn prediction, segmentation) written in Scala, using Spark MLlib, Elasticsearch (elastic4s), and AWS

-## Concept:
+## Process:
-1. Drop your transactional/sales data into S3
+1. Drop your transactional/sales data into S3 to train the models=
-2. Trigger the Seed process
+2. Trigger the training process
     - e.g.:
       - *AWS SNS trigger on S3*
       - *cron*
       - *SBT CLI*
+3. Write new transactions to Kafka streams to make predictions in realtime
+    - Persisted ML models are used to make predictions from transactions that are read from stream
-3. Search/scroll written Elasticsearch data to automate some business process
+4. Search/scroll written Elasticsearch data to automate some business process
     - e.g.:
       - *automate emails to key customer segments such as most loyal, small baskets, infrequent shoppers, etc.*
       - *recommend products intelligently on your eCommerce website*